 With Steyn resting up for his fourth week of trial starting at the DC Superior Court on Monday morning, this week's Song of the Week is adapted from Mark's book A Song For The Season, a personally autographed copy of which can be ordered from the SteynOnline bookstore:

 Happy Groundhog Day.
-I'm a big fan of the Harold Ramis movie, and I especially treasure its cute little musical joke right at the very end.
+I'm a fan of the Harold Ramis movie, and I especially treasure its cute little musical joke right at the very end.
 Bill Murray's weatherman leaves his Punxsutawney bed-and-breakfast and yes, at last it's the morning after Groundhog Day.
-And, as he and Andie MacDowell take off down the street, Nat "King" Cole sings:
+And, as he and Andie MacDowell take off down the street (about 2-30 below), Nat King Cole sings:

 What a day this has been

 What a day this has been – over and over and over.
 The song is "Almost Like Being In Love", written for Brigadoon, a musical about a Scottish village that only comes to life for one day in every hundred years.
 What better number to end a movie about a guy who has to live one day again and again for what must have seemed like a hundred years?

 American audiences heard "Almost Like Being In Love" for the very first time circa Groundhog Day 1947.
 The show was trying out in New Haven, ahead of two weeks in Boston, then on to Philly, and finally a Broadway opening at the Ziegfeld in March.
 Did theatregoers exposed to that brand new song for the first time realize they were getting in on the ground floor of an enduring popular standard?
 "The audience on opening night," Alan Jay Lerner recalled, "seemed to me more appreciative than enthusiastic, but perhaps I was too numb to distinguish the difference.
 I do remember, however, that during the second act there were several departures.
 It may have been less than half a dozen, but to me it seemed like a thundering herd."